starschema/snowflake-venafi-connector/README.md

 ```
 #### Get status of a Machine Identity
 With this function you can check if a machine identity is enabled or disabled.
 You will get a single string as a response.
-To request a machine identity:
+To get a status of a machine identity use this query:
 ```
 SELECT GET_MACHINE_ID_STATUS('TLS', <tpp_url>, <zone>, <common_name>);
 ```